tobiasbu/raytracer/README.md

     - Posterize, Brightness and Contrast, Grayscale, Threshold and Invert colors
 - Multi-thread raytracing
     - Screen space division or Each line one thread

+## Building

+You can build the projet using CMake.
+The project was tested only on MSVC 2013 and 2017.

+The project has the following dependencies: [freeglut](http://freeglut.sourceforge.net/) and [glew](http://glew.sourceforge.net/).

 ## Code and References